 Dams and Sediment on the Hudson– along with collaborators at Woods Hole Oceanographic Inst. and the Hudson River National Estuarine Research Reserve, we are helping river managers and dam owners better understand the sediment impacts of dam removal on the Hudson River estuary.
+With input from an advisory committee made up of stakeholders with a variety of perspectives, this project produced a tool for dam owners to make an initial assessment of sediment inventory in their dam as they weigh dam removal.
+Three papers are forthcoming: (1) aggregate impacts of dams trapping sediments; (2) response of Hudson tidal marshes to channel modifications; (3) turbidity hysteresis following 2011 Hurricane Irene.
+Data from this project can be found at UMass Scholarworks data repository.

 Historical Perspectives on Sediment Mitigation– Along with Scott Steinschneider and Keith Ahn (both of Cornell), I am studying the sediment archives in one of New York City’s largest water supply reservoirs.
 NYC is one of five municipalities in the country that holds a filtration avoidance permit from the EPA, allowing them to distribute unfiltered (but treated) water to its customers.
 This permit was acquired and is maintained through NYC’s exceptional watershed management program, which ensures high quality source water.
 Sediment in the reservoir’s bottom informs us as to how well various measures over the last century have fared in reducing sediment loading of the reservoir.
 This is the first paper that has come out of this research.